brockjohnson138/second_assignment/README.md

 This is radical.
 This is a local change.
+Take 2